 I really love good pita bread.
 The fresh “pita bread original pockets” at Trader Joe’s have been OK in a pinch but its far from what I would call good pita (not too mention they used to give you 6 and now its just 4!
 Shrinkflation in action)

 This “original pita bread” ($1.59) Trader Joe’s is fairly large, and on the thin side.
-I’ve always found these quite not sturdy enough to count on to make a pocket in, and hold the food.
-They kind of tend to fall apart when you fill them with ingredients as you are eating them.
+I’ve always found these not sturdy enough to count on to make a pocket in, and hold the food.
+They kind of tend to fall apart when you fill them with ingredients as you eat them as they are so thin.

 This has changed with this new pocket bread/pita.
+You want these!

-With the new Egyptian Baladi sourdough pocket bread Trader Joe’s finally has an excellentand authentic pita which is sturdy enough to split open and make a pocket that will hold ingredients, for say a falafal sandwich.
+With the new Egyptian Baladi sourdough pocket bread Trader Joe’s finally has an excellentand authentic pita which is sturdy enough to split open and make a pocket that will hold ingredients.
+Say for a falafal sandwich.
 And it’s Delicious.
 The BALADI SOURDOUGH POCKET BREADS are made by an Egyptian bakery for Trader Joe’s.
 So the real McCoy.
 These say “Product of Egypt”.
 Baked, then frozen, so as close to fresh as possible.

 Trader Joe’s says: “We now offer Trader Joe’s Baladi Egyptian Sourdough Pocket Bread in our freezers.
 Made for us by a supplier in Egypt, these versatile (vegan) Baladi Pocket Breads take only a matter of minutes… to heat… before they’re puffed up, toasty, and ready to eat.
 Once heated, they have a tasty, slightly tangy Sourdough tinge to their flavor profile, and are ideal for stuffing with your favorite fillings.
 We’re partial to going with a classic combo of Falafel, chopped cucumbers, and our Garlic Spread-Dip, though they’re equally excellent when stuffed with our Gyros or Shawarma Chicken Thighs, too.
 And, of course, you can just serve them for dipping in hummus or tahini, as they do in Egypt.”